jonathanbeber/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 is emulated using a much faster algorithm instead of using the very generic but extremely slow upstream code.
 This brings the scaling time from minutes or even hours down to hundreds of milliseconds.

+The emulated spread constraints also support the custom `zalando.org/topology-spread-timeout` annotation, which makes it possible to automatically disable the constraint after some time.
+This makes it possible to handle zone outages or capacity issues without operator intervention, while at the same time keeping the pods spread between the zones for the majority of the time.
+This requires a custom patch to the scheduler to support the same behaviour and would not work with the upstream version.

 [autoscaling groups with multiple instance types]: https://aws.amazon.com/blogs/aws/new-ec2-auto-scaling-groups-with-multiple-instance-types-purchase-options/
 [correctly detect]: https://github.com/kubernetes/autoscaler/issues/1133
 [zalando_simulation_test.go]: https://github.com/zalando-incubator/autoscaler/blob/zalando-cluster-autoscaler/cluster-autoscaler/core/zalando_simulation_test.go